How can we help?

 Step4_5.jpg

-8. When prompted, open your ID.me Authenticator app and enter the code in the ID.me screen that you have open.
+11. Open your ID.me Authenticator app and enter the code it shows.

 enter code id.me 4_9_24.png

-9. Verify your NPI number, DEA number, and the state associated with your DEA number.
+12. Confirm your NPI number, DEA number, and the state tied to your DEA number.

 Step4_7.PNG

-11. Tap the menu button in the top left corner, and select EPCS Activation.
+14. Tap the menu button in the top left and tap EPCS Activation.

-12. Next, enter your login password and a 6-digit one-time-PIN from your ID.me Authenticator app.
+15. Enter your iPrescribe password and a 6-digit one-time pin from your ID.me Authenticator app.

 iPrescribe_ActivateEPCS_FinalScreen.png